Doryski/Population_of_the_World/README.md

 Then I made predictions on world's population to find out how the percentage (x_population / max_population) will change over time and around which year those numbers will be achieved.

-I made dataframes and plots which present those predictions.
+I've also made some simple predictions and its visualizations on how human population will increase over years.